GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/google/web-stories-wp/releases).

+= 1.10.0 =

+**Release Date:** August 10, 2021.

+* New feature: 29 new templates for creators to choose from.
+* New feature: color eyedropper.
+* New feature: extended list of stickers.
+* New feature: ability to serve videos from the Google cache.
+* New feature: remove audio tracks to mute videos.
+* Bug fixes and performance improvements.

 = 1.9.0 =

 **Release Date:** July 13, 2021.